 It’s like the holy grail of marketing tactics!

 If you can find a way to add a romantic twist to your giveaway, you’ve nailed your Valentine’s Day marketing.
 This will be easier for restaurants, cafes or businesses that offer some kind of experience.
-You can just ask people to enter to win a trip, or a free meal.
+You can just ask people to enter to win a trip, a free meal for two or even matching pyjamas.

-Radisson Blu asked used this ad to encourage people into joining their give away.
-All they had to do to enter was post a picture of themselves and a love one on Twitter.
+Radisson Blu asked used this ad to encourage people into joining their giveaway.
+All they had to do to enter was post a picture of themselves and a loved one on Twitter.
 What makes this so easy – for both the company and the customer – is the use of the unique hashtag used for entry.
 Just search for it on Twitter and you’ve got a full list of entrants!

 If your business doesn’t already offer a product or experience that’s perfect for two, you can always make your own promotional merchandise.
 Branded t-shirts, couple’s mugs and even custom tote bags are super easy to print and affordable.

 Give to Charity or VolunteerIncorporating charity or volunteer work into your marketing strategy is never a bad idea.
-The help greatly benefits your local community and the good PR can benefit your company.
+The help greatly benefits your local community, and good PR can benefit your company.

 What’s more, millennials – who most businesses would class as their target audience – love to be associated with companies that do good.
 Whether that means they’re environmentally friendly or involved in charity work.